tensorflow/compression/docs/api_docs/python/tfc/pmf_to_quantized_cdf.md

-Converts PMF to quantized CDF.
-This op uses floating-point operations
+Converts a PMF into a quantized CDF for range coding.

 <pre class="devsite-click-to-copy prettyprint lang-py tfo-signature-link">
 <code>tfc.pmf_to_quantized_cdf(